 Furthermore, this tendency for reserves to production ratios to be relatively stable is not uncommon internationally as shown by Figure 6.
-In essence, countries or regions where large gas reserves are found tend to develop new gas-using industries, particularly export of gas via pipelines or as liquefied natural gas or methanol.
+In essence, countries or regions where large gas reserves are found tend to develop new gas-using industries, particularly export of gas via pipelines or as liquefied natural gas or methanol, as well as domestic major uses of gas such as power generation.
 This is shown by the steeply falling ratio for Norway and Mexico.

-Conversely, if gas reserves decline in a country or region, gas export will also start to decline.
+Conversely, if gas reserves decline in a country or region, gas export and power generation will also start to decline.